immersion-robot/stylus_testbed/README.md

 ## Deploying

-You can use the `cargo stylus` command to also deploy your program to the Stylus testnet.
-We can use the tool to first check our program compiles to valid WASM for Stylus and will succeed a deployment onchain without transacting.
-By default, this will use the Stylus testnet public RPC endpoint.
-See here for [Stylus testnet information](https://docs.arbitrum.io/stylus/reference/testnet-information)
+Before deploying, make sure you have:
+1. Started the local dev node (see Setup step 3)
+2. Your private key ready (see `.env_example` for format)

+You can first check that your program compiles to valid WASM for Stylus:

 ```bash
 cargo stylus check